c2d command discretizes continuous-time models. Conversely,

 The impulse response plot shows that the impulse responses of the continuous and discretized systems match.

-MIMO continuous-time models with time delay, except that the method
+models with time delays, except that the method does not support

 The Tustin or bilinear approximation yields the best frequency-domain match between the continuous-time and discretized systems.
 This method relates the s-domain and z-domain transfer functions using the approximation:

 c2d conversions, the discretization Hd(z) of a continuous transfer function H(s) is:

 When you convert a state-space model using the Tustin method, the states are not preserved.
 The state transformation depends upon the state-space matrices and whether the system has time delays.
 For example, for an explicit (E = I) continuous-time model with no time delays, the state vector w[k] of the discretized model is related to the continuous-time state vector x(t) by:

 Ts is the sample time of the discrete-time model.
 A and B are state-space matrices of the continuous-time model.